Co-ParentingOctober 19, 2025 · 8 min read

 If You're the Rejected Parent

-If your child has become estranged from you and you're hoping reunification therapy will help — approach it honestly.
-A good reunification therapist will assess not just the child's relationship with you but your own capacity for the relationship the child needs.
+If your child has become estranged from you and you're hoping reunification therapy will help, approach it honestly.
+A good reunification therapist will assess not just the child's relationship with you but your capacity for the relationship the child needs.

-This may involve examining your own behavior during and after the separation.
+That may involve examining your own behavior during and after separation.
 It may involve significant changes in how you approach your child.
-Children who have pulled away — whether due to alienation, conflict, or their own experience — need to feel safe, not managed.
+Children who have pulled away, whether due to alienation, conflict, or their own experience, need to feel safe, not managed.

 The goal is a real relationship, not court-mandated contact.